What is a Project Coordinator? Responsibilities and Job Description

 This example brings us to the comparison between project managers and coordinators.

-Project managers have the autonomy to make critical decisions, including those affecting the budget, deadlines, and strategic direction.
-Conversely, project coordinators operate within a predefined scope, assisting in the execution of the plan set by the project manager without the power to make project-altering decisions.
+• Scope: Operate within a predefined scope, assisting in the execution of the plan set by the project manager without the power to make project-altering decisions.

 Career Path and Development